 In the switch stage, the polarities of the versatile furthermore, fixed stages are inverse to what they were when performing ordinary stage chromatography.
 Rather than picking a non-polar versatile stage dissolvable, a polar dissolvable and non-polar fixed stage must be picked.

-GC is a typical sort of technique utilized in diagnostic science for isolating and breaking down intensifies that can be disintegrated without decay.
-Typical employments of GC incorporate testing the immaculateness of a specific substance or isolating the various parts of a blend (the overall measures of such parts can likewise be decided).
+GC is a typical sort of technique utilized in diagnostic science for isolating and breaking down intensities that can be disintegrated without decay.
+Typical employment of GC incorporates testing the immaculateness of a specific substance or isolating the various parts of a blend (the overall measures of such parts can likewise be decided).

 In certain circumstances, GC may help in distinguishing a compound.
 In preparative chromatography, GC can be utilized to get ready unadulterated mixes from a blend.

-GC is categorised into two based on the type of stationary phase used.
-The stationary phase used in this technique is either solid or Liquid while the mobile phase is Gas used to carry the analyte over stationary phase for the purpose of isolation.
-Thus, GC is also known as GLC or GSC because of their stationary phases.
+GC is categorized into two based on the type of stationary phase used.
+The stationary phase used in this technique is either solid or Liquid while the mobile phase is Gas which is used to carry the analyte over the stationary phase for the purpose of isolation.
+Thus, GC is also known as GLC or GSC because of its stationary phases.

 The discovery of supercritical fluids led to the discovery of a new technique i.e., SFC.
 A supercritical fluid is any substance at a high temperature or pressure above its critical point, where distinct liquids and gas phases do not exist.

-SFC is termed as a Column method and is much better and advantageous than GC and HPLC.
-SFC has its advantage over HPLC due to its sensitivity and efficiency while it surpasses GC due to its ability to analyse easily decomposable substances.
+SFC is termed a Column method and is much better and more advantageous than GC and HPLC.
+SFC has its advantage over HPLC due to its sensitivity and efficiency while it surpasses GC due to its ability to analyze easily decomposable substances.

-Chromatographic techniques are very useful in the isolation of amino acids, proteins, drugs, vitamins, carbohydrates, ink, etc. to analyse and distinguish between their properties.
+Chromatographic techniques are very useful in the isolation of amino acids, proteins, drugs, vitamins, carbohydrates, ink, etc. to analyze and distinguish between their properties.

-With the continuous development in this particular field, new techniques are being established depending on the needs.
-As more techniques form up, a simple way to isolate different mixtures come up.
+With the continuous development in the field of science, new techniques are being established depending on the needs.
+As more techniques form up, a simple way to isolate different mixtures comes up.